tektoncd/catalog/task/write-file/0.1/README.md

 ## Parameters

 - **path**: Relative path to create within the workspace.
 Directories will be created as necessary.
+- **mode**: chmod-style mode string to apply to the file.
+Note that mode will not be applied to created directories.
-- **permissions**: Contents of the file to create.
+- **contents**: Contents of the file to create.
 Note that octal numbers need quoting in YAML.
-- **contents**: chmod-style permission string to apply to the file.
-Note that permissions will not be applied to created directories.

 ## Usage